xlab/android-go/example/README.md

 ### Prerequisites

-* Install the latest Android SDK (UPD March 2017: supported SDK Tools versions prior to 25.3.0 as they [dropped android tool support](https://developer.android.com/studio/releases/sdk-tools.html) in that release).
+* Install the latest Android SDK.

 * Install the desired Android NDK platforms.

 * Install the [Apache Ant](http://ant.apache.org) tool (`$ brew install ant` on OS X).

+* Make sure you have the `$ANDROID_HOME` environment variable set to the Android SDK root.

-* Make sure you have the `$NDK` environment variable set to the NDK root, an example root may look like:
+* Make sure you have the `$NDK` environment variable set to the Android NDK root, an example root may look like:

 ```
 $ ls $NDK